Nevenall/blades-in-the-dark/src/01-the-basics.md

 Player characters in *Blades in the Dark* have a special reserve called **stress**.
 When they suffer a consequence that they don’t want to accept, they can take stress instead.
 The result of the **resistance roll** determines how much stress it costs to avoid a bad outcome.

 *During a knife fight, Daniel’s character, Cross, gets stabbed in the chest.
-Daniel rolls his /Prowess/ rating to resist, and gets a /2/.
+Daniel rolls his {Prowess} rating to resist, and gets a {2}.
 It costs 6 stress, minus 2 (the result of the resistance roll) to resist the consequences.
 Daniel marks off 4 stress and describes how Cross survives.*

 *The GM rules that the harm is reduced by the resistance roll, but not avoided entirely.
 Cross suffers level 2 harm (“Chest Wound”) instead of level 3 harm (“Punctured Lung”).*